smorad/um_cisc_7026/lecture_02_linear_regression.typ

 Soon, $f$ will be a deep neural network #pause

-The core of all neural networks are *linear functions*
+The core of all neural networks are *linear functions* #pause

 For now, we let $f$ be a linear function #pause